openownership/bods-dev-handbook/style_guide.md

 ## Documentation style guide

+### Headings and subheadings
+Use sentence case for headings and subheadings.

+In RST:
+- page titles are indicated by underlining with =
+- headings are indicated by underlining with -
+- subheadings are indicated by underlining with ^

 ### Bulleted lists
 When using bulleted lists you should:
 - start with a lead in line, followed by a colon